+Yet another category of hash table implementations are the so-called for any set of data.
+Other provably good methods date back to the pioneering work of Carter and Wegman who introduced the notion of universal hashing and described several hash functions for different scenarios [14].
+Tabulation hashing, described in Section 5.2.3, is due to Carter and eral other hash table schemes) is due to Pătrașcu and Thorup [60].

 The hash functions presented in this chapter are probably among the most practical methods currently known that can be proven to work well for any set of data.
-Other provably good methods date back to the pioneering work of Carter and Wegman who introduced the notion of universal hashing and described several hash functions for different scenarios [14].
-Tabulation hashing, described in Section 5.2.3, is due to Carter and Wegman [14], but its analysis, when applied to linear probing (and several other hash table schemes) is due to Pătrașcu and Thorup [58].

-The idea of multiplicative hashing is very old and seems to be part of the hashing folklore [48, Section 6.4].
-However, the idea of choosing the multiplier z to be a random odd number, and the analysis in Section 5.1.1 is due to Dietzfelbinger et al. [23].
-This version of multiplicative hashing is one of the simplest, but its collision probability of $2/2^d$ is a factor of two larger than what one could expect with a random function from $2^w \rightarrow 2^d$ .
-The multiply-add hashing method uses the function where z and b are each randomly chosen from $\{0, ..., 2^{2w}-1\}$ .
+Other provably good methods date back to the piois due to Dietzfelbinger et al. [23].
+This version of multiplicative hashing is one of the simplest, but its collision probability of $2/2^d$ is a factor of two larger than what one could expect with a random function from $2^w \to 2^d$.
+The multiply-add hashing method uses the function

+Wegman [14], but its analysis, when applied to linear probing (and sevwhere z and b are each randomly chosen from $\{0, ..., 2^{2w}-1\}$.
 Multiply-add hashing has a collision probability of only $1/2^d$ [21], but requires 2w-bit precision arithmetic.